Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 3. windows server 19

 **Usage:**<br />
-1. Install packages: python 3.6.8, python3-virtualenv, Create a virtual envrionment and install ansible in the virtual environment (follow **detailed instructions** mentioned below to complete the ansible setup in your controller)
+1. **Install packages**: python 3.6.8, python3-virtualenv, Create a virtual envrionment and install ansible in the virtual environment (follow **Detailed Instructions** mentioned below to complete the ansible setup in your ansible server controller)
 2. clone this repo to your etc/ansible directory
-3. Update the hosts file /etc/ansible/hosts with the details of remote host machines that you are required to perform software provisioning /configure environments
+3. Update the hosts file /etc/ansible/hosts with the details of remote host machines that you are required to perform software provisioning and configure environments
-3. You are ready to GO!!!
+3. With all the above set you are now ready to GO!! with using ansible playbooks.
+4. *Sample ansible playbook commands*:
+    i) > *ansible-playbook -i /etc/ansible/hosts /etc/ansible/roles/common/tasks/<sampleplaybook1>.yml --syntax-check*  (to perform syntax check) ii) > *ansible-lint -i /etc/ansible/hosts /etc/ansible/roles/common/tasks/<sampleplaybook1>.yml* (to do a lint check) iii) > *ansible-playbook -i /etc/ansible/hosts /etc/ansible/roles/common/tasks/<sampleplaybook1>.yml -l <speicfyhostnamehere> -vvvv* (to run playbook files)<br />

 **Detailed Instructions:**<br />
 **Step 1**: Verify that Python3 is installed on Ansible control node
 >       sudo dnf install python3